jfri13/Batch-Executor/README.md

 <br>

 **Method 2**.
 If you cannot download Release File, you can download the Source Code and Build it yourself.\
-Open the Solution File in Visual Studio and Build it.\
+Build it by creating a project "BatchExecutor" in Visual Studio and adding the code for language.\
-Most of functions are included in Form1, and use it by modifying it as needed.\
 There are no viruses in the code.

 <br><br>